 - Should I use LATCH or seat belt?

-One thing that is important to remember is that the knowledge of a tech is not a replacement for the information that is given in your manual.
-Some technicians may remember the specifics of certain seats and be able to help you with that, however, our main goal is to educate.
-We want to educate and empower you to know how to find that information themselves, feel confident in your ability to install a seat properly, and how to choose a seat
+These are great questions, and we love to help caregivers with them.
+But the knowledge of a tech is not a replacement for the information in your manual.
+Some technicians may remember the specifics of certain seats, however, our main goal is to educate and empower you to know how to find that information yourself, feel confident in your ability to install a seat properly, and how to choose a seat

 that fits your child correctly.
-All of the questions above can be found easily within the manual that came with your seat.
+The answers to all of the above questions can be found easily within the manual that came with your seat.

-So lets look at question one.
+Let’s look at question one.
 How do I install it?
-Since there are a variety of installation methods, this will be found in a variety of places throughout the manual, depending on which installation method and position you will be using your seat in.
-The picture below was taken from an Evenflo Maestro Manual.
-It lists the different types of installations and which pages those installation guides can be found on.
+Since there are a variety of installation methods, this answer will be found in a variety of places throughout the manual, depending on which installation method and position you will be using your seat in.

-Second question up on the block: what are the limits of this seat?
-This is generally located in the beginning of the manual with an overview over the entire seat, and then again within the
+Second question: what are the limits of this seat?
+This is generally located in the beginning of the manual with an overview about the entire seat, and then again within the

 section for that feature of the seat.

-The manual may even include visual pictures of how the seat should fit the child while in the seat.
+The manual may even include diagrams or pictures of how the seat should fit the child.

-Question number three brings us to washing, or caring for the seat.
-This is a very important topic, because each seat may require different care.
+Question number three concerns washing, or caring for the seat.
+This is a very important topic, because each seat may require different care, but I’ve not yet met a child who didn’t make a mess at some point.

-Question four steers us into discussing the expiration on your seat.
-Learning that your seat expires may be new information for some parents.
+Question four is a common issue for families who have been using a seat for some time.
+Learning that your seat expires may be surprising for some parents.
 However, every seat on the market does expire.
-The dates may vary from 5-10 years and some seats that are combination seats might have different expiration dates on the harness and the booster portion.
-The date of manufacture will likely not be in your manual, that will be found on your seat, but an explanation of how long the seat is good for will be within the pages of your manual.
+The dates may vary from 5-10 years and some seats might have different expiration dates on the harness and the booster portion.
+The date of manufacture will likely be found on your seat itself, but an explanation of how long the seat is good for will be within the pages of your manual.
+In other words, you’re going to need that manual for a long time: keep it in a safe place!

 When LATCH, or lower anchors and tethers for children was introduced in the early 00’s, it was supposed to make installing child restraints easier, however, that is not always the case.
 There are weight limits that go along with the use of lower anchors.
 In early 2014, new regulations were introduced limiting the use of lower anchors to 65 pounds when the child’s weight and the car seat’s weight are combined.
-All of the changes to LATCH are explained in our LATCH change post, found here.
+These limits can be confusing (and you can read more about those limits here) but your manual will have the information for your specific seat.

 That covers the top five questions that caregivers ask.
 The manual that comes with your car seat contains much more than that though.
 Traveling?
 You’ll need to know whether or not you can use your seat on the plane.
 That can be found in the manual too!

 Going out in the cold?
 The manual addresses that as well.
-Telling caregivers to forgo the thick and bulky coats is not something that we make up to make life more difficult.
+Telling caregivers to forgo the thick and bulky coats is not something that we made up here at CSFTL just to make life more difficult!

 Worried that your child doesn’t have head support or covers on the harness straps?
 Again, telling parents to forgo these items isn’t something technicians say for fun.
 These directions come directly from the manufacturers.